 Work and play clothes.
-Each day your child will be involved in projects on the floor, painting activities, working with clay, etc. Please provide easily washable clothes that can take wear and tear and occasional spills.
-Sturdy shoes, such as sneakers or other shoes with rubber soles, are essential.
-Please do not send children in "party shoes", any soles with slippery soles, or backless clogs, or flip flops..
+Each day your child will be involved in potentially messy projects such as painting.
+Please provide easily washable clothes.
+Sturdy shoes such as sneakers or other shoes with rubber soles, are essential.
+Please do not send children in shoes with slippery soles, crocs, or flip flops.
+Since we will be working on self help skills, please send in clothing that is easy for your child to manage.
 Periodically check your child's extra clothing box to make sure it has a complete change of clothing appropriate for the season.
 If you take soiled clothes home to be washed, remember to bring a fresh supply the next morning.
 If your child uses diapers, please make sure there is an adequate supply on hand.